Reading time: 6 min.

 Ketoconazole shampoo

 Ketoconazole is a medication commonly used to treat fungal infections such as athlete’s foot and ringworm.
-It is available in a shampoo form for fungal and scalp infections, and it also tackles dandruff.
+It is available in shampoo form for fungal and scalp infections, and it also tackles dandruff.

 A common Ketoconazole shampoo is Nizoral for hair loss, which acts as a DHT-blocking shampoo.

-Nizoral anti-dandruff shampoo
+Nizoral ketoconazole shampoo

 Want to learn more about hair loss treatments?